Conversation starters: topics to talk about

 • To create the fact of the talk (i.e. meta-message to establish relation).

-In this edition, they are not mutually exclusive but cover basic goals we might want to achieve by starting a conversation.
+For this edition, these statements are not mutually exclusive but cover basic goals we might achieve by starting a conversation.

 Explicit and implicit motives to start a conversation.

 For explicit motivation, the person recognizes what they want to do and why.
-For example, I ask my roommate who returned from the shop if it’s cold outside to pick the outfit.
-If somebody asks, I can explain that reason with no hesitation.
+For example, I ask my roommate, who returned from the store, if it’s cold outside to pick the outfit.
+That's a clear reason; I can explain that with no hesitation.

 That way, every conversation is a unique mixture of explicit and implicit messages passed to another person.
-And they might perceive in a completely different manner.
+And they might be perceived in a completely different manner.

-What’s peculiar is that intentions you communicate may not be understood by another person in the same manner you see them.
-The person may either “read” it superficially or too in-depth.
-That’s why the conversation might take an unexpected direction or even end early on.
+There is a peculiar thing about any conversation.
+Intentions you express may not be perceived by another person differently.
+The person may either understand them superficially or attribute too much weight to some details.
+That’s why the conversation might take an unexpected direction or even end early.

 For example, you approach the person at a public event.
-You would like to have nothing more than a casual conversation to pass the time.
+You would like to have just a casual conversation to pass the time.
 But their goal is to meet new people in their professional field.
 Once they find out what you are working on, they might casually end the conversation.
-It doesn’t mean they haven’t liked you, their intentions were just different from yours.
+It doesn’t mean they haven’t liked it, their intentions were just different from yours.

 Where? \ Who?